plainblack/Lacuna-Server-Open/docker/README.md

 (There are a few additional notes below based on our experience of installing Docker)

+### Docker Version

+There is a difference between Docker 1.8 and Docker 1.9 in the use of networks.

+The scripts in the ./docker directory refer to the latest version of Docker (1.9) however if you are running Docker 1.8 you should use the scripts in the ./docker_1.8 directory.
+Otherwise the following instructions apply to both versions.

 ### Installing on OS X.

 On OS X Docker runs in a Virtual Box, the default base memory is 1024 MB but